zogzog/cubicweb/doc/book/en/development/entityclasses/application-logic.rst

 .. _`ORM`: http://en.wikipedia.org/wiki/Object-relational_mapping

 Entities objects are used in the repository and web sides of CubicWeb.
-In the repository side of things, one should manipulate them in Hooks and Operations.
+On the repository side of things, one should manipulate them in Hooks and Operations.

 Hooks and Operations provide support for the implementation of rules